sanand0/til/llms.md

   - <https://docs.fastht.ml/llms-ctx-full.txt>
 - 29 Oct 2024.
 [F5-TTS](https://github.com/SWivid/F5-TTS) clones voices with just 15-second samples.
 - 28 Oct 2024.
 [NotebookLlama](https://github.com/meta-llama/llama-recipes/tree/main/recipes/quickstart/NotebookLlama) is an open source podcast generator like NotebookLM
+- 28 Oct 2024.
+Pragmatic Podcast (I forgot which one)
+  - Automate changelogs for your codebases.
+Convert past commits into attractive release notes automatically
+  - AI is going to be the consumer of many tools and logs.
+Build converters for these
+  - Speed of validation such as linting, testing, etc. will allow LLMs to iterate faster and WILL become more important
+- 27 Oct 2024.
+Via Soumya Ranjan
+  - Vision embedding is useful in agile modeling
+  - Vision embedding models with SAM, Grounding Dino by meta, Alibaba does good stuff
+  - Vision embedding is more useful in batch than real time
+  - Embedding subtraction with vision embedding models like Dino
+- 27 Oct 2024.
+AI code editors are not good with large code bases today.
+Keep the refactoring exercises to below 1000 lines.
+Also evaluate the ease of setting it up locally
 - 27 Oct 2024.
 Deepseek Janus is a 1.3b model that can generate both text AND images (and also supports vision)
 - 27 Oct 2024.
 [Cohere Multimodal Embed v3](https://cohere.com/blog/multimodal-embed-3) is available on Azure.
 - 27 Oct 2024.
 Elevenlabs lets you create voices with a prompt.
 No need to even clone one!